MikoMikocchi/MosProsvet/readme.md

-The continustion of TelebotCPM, based on C#.
+The continuation of my TelebotCPM project, based on C#.
 But now it's the site, based on HTML, CSS, vanilla JS